Quick guide: Code of Practice for International Recruitment

 Health and social care employers and contracting bodies also need to ensure they are compliant with the CoP

 - Contracting bodies are health or social care providers which contract with health and social care personnel to provide a service, rather than employing them directly.
-For example, general practitioners who are not salaried may be contracted by NHS England and Improvement, rather than employed.
+For example, general practitioners who are not salaried may be contracted by NHS England, rather than employed.

 Example of active recruitment